VMO2020/InterviewsTests/README.md

 ## TEST #2

 1.- Create an object with a "hello" method that write "Hello <name>" in the console

 2.- How would you make the <name> inmutable?

 3.- Write a function that logs the 5 cities that occur the most in the array below

 in order from the most number of occurrences to least.

 ## TEST #3

 1.- FIZZBUZZ function for numbers from 1 to 100

 ## TEST #4

 1.- String Reverse

 2.- String Reverse using FOR LOOP

 3.- Find the factorial value of a number using a "recursive function"

+4.- Find the factorial value of a number using a "for loop"

+5.- Find repeated elements in an Array

+6.- Find the coins needed to give change